wix/Detox/docs/troubleshooting/running-tests.md

 - You might have forgotten to run `device.launchApp()` in the beginning of your test.
 - The app might have crashed before Detox has had a chance to connect to it.
 To get the crash details, you can run Detox tests with `--record-logs all` CLI option and then inspect the device logs in the artifacts' folder.
 - **On Android**, there might be a problem with the native test code in the `DetoxTest.java` file.
 Revisit the [associated section](../introduction/project-setup.mdx#step-4-additional-android-configuration) in the setup guide.
+- **On Android**, your `Network Security Config` may not be recognized.
+Revisit the [associated section](../introduction/project-setup.mdx#43-enabling-unencrypted-traffic-for-detox) in the setup guide.

 ### If you _do_ see your app running on the device